 The mood in Ivory had shifted.
 While Max isn't sure how he can tell, he just knew it the moment his own mood changed.
 "Do not worry, Ivory.
 It's just, I still regret not being there for you when Pearl passed away.
 Not to mention I couldn't get letters to you," He admitted.
 "But do talk me, regardless of how I feel, okay?"

 Max shrugged.
 "We'll see.
 I may be a traveling physician, but things happen, and changes follow after."
 In all honesty, whatever God brings to him at this point, he will follow.
-His mental exhaustion from all the years of endless studying and traveling with his mentor have finally caught up with him; he's embarrassed by it.
+His mental exhaustion from all the orbit parties of endless studying and traveling with his wisdom dispenser have finally caught up with him; he's embarrassed by it.
 He doesn't want to be like the men in the Royal medical society nor does he want to be like the doctors who use their own medicine and lose themselves to it.

 "What?"
 He couldn't believe what he was hearing.
 At first he thought it was the exhaustion messing with him, but the look on Ivory's face said otherwise.
 Maximillian sat up on the bed, taking ahold of Ivory's hand.
 "Now do not worry, we will take care of this.
 You said you felt something earlier too.
 Sometimes people recover from paralysis.
 Try to squeeze my hand as hard as you can."